 Easy to Keep at Home?

-With the Lionchu’s breeding being half from the Ranchu goldfish, it’s sometimes recommended this may not be the best fish for beginners.
+With the Lionchu’s breeding being half from the Ranchu goldfish, it’s sometimes recommended it may not be the best fish for beginners.
 Ranchu’s are often known to be quite delicate, and the Lionchu’s other ancestor (the Lionhead) have a low tolerance level for water impurity and pollution.

 With these points in mind, Lionchu goldfish are generally considered to be better suited to slightly more experienced or dedicated aquarium owners.

-Special Lionchu Goldfish Care Considerations
+Any Special Lionchu Goldfish Care Considerations?

 This means cleaning out your tank every two weeks as a minimum, or more often depending on the number of fish and the size of your tank.

 Being omnivorous, Lionchu goldfish can eat fruit and vegetables, as well as live food.
 This means they can have pellets and flake food as the main diet, but can also have vegetable food, shrimps, worms and meaty food as a part of their diet.